renansz/URochester/CSC453/midterm_post.md

   ```
   The first thing we need to know is what the CheckExact functions do.
 It turns
 out that they are just a Python's compiler type checking functions.
 In this
-case, the compiler first tries to do the integer (PyInt_CheckExact) and then
+case, the compiler first tries to do the integer *PyInt_CheckExact* and then
 if it fails, it tries to do something else and the next attempt is to see if
 the arguments are string types, which they are in our example:

 >  v = 'ing'
 >  w = 'str'

-when the compiler enters this if statement it now calls this string_concatenate
+  when the compiler enters this if statement it calls the **string_concatenate**
-function putting our arguments in it as well as some some other ones: 'f' and
-'next_instr'. 'f' is a reference to the current frame where the main loop is
-being executed and 'next_instr' is being processed
+function which is located in *ceval.c*.
+The arguments passed to this function
+are basically the operands and references to the next instruction as it will
+save the concatenation result somewhere indicated by the next *opcode + arg*.
+In our case the next opcode is *STORE_NAME* which means that the return value
+will be stored in some variable but we don't need to worry about this right
+now.

 ```
 static PyObject *